 Because Chicago is so flat, it’s the perfect city to explore by bike.
 In fact, Chicago is ranked as the top city for biking in the United States.
 Chicago’s neighborhoods, parks and attractions are all connected by a network of trails and sidewalks that are ideal for exploring by foot or by bike.
 The best thing about exploring by bike is that you’ll not only see all the sights, but you’ll also hear the sounds, smell the pizza and experience firsthand the essence of what makes Chicago so great.
 For these reasons, we always recommend our out-of-town guests join one of our tours at the beginning of their trip.
 By experiencing Chicago in this manner, they can quickly become acclimated to the layout of the city and find plenty of other spots to return to later in their trip.

 We can’t wait to share our favorite city with you.
-Contact us today to register for one of our Ultimate City Bike Tour at Night or book an evening Bikes, Bites & Brews Tour.
-Discover for yourself what makes Chicago so special.
+Contact us today to book an Ultimate City Bike Tour at Night or book an evening Bikes, Bites & Brews Tour.
+Discover for yourself what makes Chicago so special at night!